-How to Write George Washington University’s Application Essays 2017-2018
+How to Write the George Washington University Application Essays 2017-2018

 Founded nearly two centuries ago in 1821, George Washington University (GWU or GW) is a private research institution located in urban downtown Washington, D.C.
-Its establishment was initially advocated for in President George Washington’s first State of the Union address, and through its success it has since expanded to offering three different campuses—Foggy Bottom, Mount Vernon, and the GW Virginia Science and Technology Campus.
+Its establishment was initially advocated for in President George Washington’s first State of the Union address, and through its success it has since expanded to offer three different campuses — Foggy Bottom, Mount Vernon, and the GW Virginia Science and Technology Campus.

 GWU’s freshman application allows for students to select one of three different prompts to write about as part of their admissions process.
 CollegeVine is here to provide helpful tips as you approach the essays for the 2017 application.

-This prompt can be misleading in the sense that it may lead you to writing an essay that doesn’t focus on showing the admissions office more of who you are.
+This prompt can be misleading in the sense that it may cause you to write an essay that doesn’t focus on showing the admissions office more of who you are.
 Avoid spending too much of your essay word count writing solely about the other person.
-One strategy could be to write your essay first without mentioning them, then write a separate couple of sentences on them and find where would be best to incorporate them in afterwards (without sounding choppy).
+One strategy could be to write your essay first without mentioning them, then write a couple of sentences on them and find where would be best to incorporate them afterwards (without sounding choppy).
 Be careful to find a balance between addressing the prompt and not letting your comments on your mentor take over.

 Another point to consider is whether this mentor is already writing you a letter of recommendation.
 If so, it’s highly possible that they will already write about this challenge in their letter for you and end up making this essay somewhat repetitive.
 In that case, you may want to consider other people who played supporting roles for you.

-Ironically, the most significant challenge involved with addressing this prompt besides writing about your mentor is coming up with an appropriate significant challenge to center the essay around.
-If you have gone through significantly personal issues that you don’t feel comfortable sharing, you are by no means obligated to write about them or to even choose this prompt.
+Ironically, the most significant challenge involved with addressing this prompt, besides writing about your mentor, is coming up with an appropriate and significant challenge to center the essay around.
+If you have gone through personal issues that you don’t feel comfortable sharing, you are by no means obligated to write about them or to even choose this prompt.

 On the other hand, if you need to spend more than a minute after reading the prompt questioning whether you have had a challenge worth writing about, we urge you to avoid arbitrarily choosing something and over emphasizing its significance to you.